wynessgp/sqa-risk-recreation/docs/requirement/single_turn_use_cases.md

 Player does the placement phase of their turn in an ongoing game

 ### Basic Flow
+1. User selects to trade in RISK cards
+2. System does the following:
-1. User receives appropriate amount of new armies
+    1. Updates the amount of armies the user must place
+    2. Notifies the user they have received new armies
+        1. Includes ones placed in territories, if necessary
+        2. Includes ones gained from trading in the set
+    3. Displays an option to turn in more RISK cards
-2. User selects a territory to place their armies
+3. User selects a territory to place their armies
-3. System displays the following information:
+4. System displays the following information:
     1. How many armies the player currently has there
     2. A prompt asking how many new armies to place there
     3. An option to confirm the current placement
     4. An option to cancel the current placement
-4. User does the following:
+5. User does the following:
-    1. Selects how many troops to place
+    1. Selects how many armies to place
+        1. Bounded by [1, num new armies)
     2. Selects to confirm the current placement
-5. System does the following:
+6. System does the following:
     1. Updates the board to reflect new placements
-    2. Notifies the user on how many armies they must still place (if any)
+    2. Notifies the user on how many armies they must still place
-6. User selects to end placement phase
+7. User selects to end placement phase
-7. System does the following:
+8. System does the following:
     1. Notifies the user the placement phase is ending
     2. Displays an option to start the attack phase
     3. Displays an option to skip into the fortify phase

 ### Alternate Flow
+1. Basic Flow Step 1: User does not select to trade in RISK cards
+    1. Resume basic flow at Step 3
+2. Basic Flow Step 1: User has 5 or 6 RISK cards in hand
+    1. System informs the user they have too many RISK cards and must turn them in
+    2. User does the following:
+        1. Confirms the message
+        2. Turns in RISK cards until they have less than 5 in hand
+    3. Resume basic flow at Step 2
+3. Basic Flow Step 3: User selects to turn in more RISK cards
+    1. Resume basic flow at Step 2
-1. Basic Flow Step 2: User selects a territory that isn't theirs
+4. Basic Flow Step 3: User selects a territory that isn't theirs
     1. System informs the user that the territory they selected is not theirs
     2. User confirms the message
     3. Resume basic flow at Step 2
-2. Basic Flow Step 2: User selects to trade in RISK cards
-    1. System does the following:
-        1. Verifies the RISK cards are a valid trade-in
-        2. Places up to 2 armies in territories matching relevant RISK cards
-        3. Updates the amount of new armies the user has to place
-        4. Notifies the user of their new armies
-    2. Resume basic flow at Step 2
-3. Basic Flow Step 4: User selects to cancel current placement
+5. Basic Flow Step 5: User selects to cancel current placement
     1. Resume basic flow at Step 2
-4. Basic Flow Step 4: User selects an invalid amount of armies to place
+6. Basic Flow Step 5: User selects an invalid amount of armies to place
     1. System does the following:
         1. Informs the user they've selected an invalid number of troops
-        2. Refunds their troops
+        2. Notifies them that the valid range is bounded by [1, num new armies)
     2. User confirms the message
     3. Resume basic flow at Step 2
-5. Basic Flow Step 6: User hasn't placed all of their armies
+7. Basic Flow Step 7: User hasn't placed all of their armies
     1. System informs the user they must place all of their armies
     2. User confirms the message
     3. Resume basic flow at Step 2
-6. Basic Flow Step 6: User has 5 or 6 RISK cards in hand
-    1. System informs the user they have too many RISK cards and must turn them in
-    2. User does the following:
-        1. Confirms the message
-        2. Turns in RISK cards until they have less than 5 in hand
-    3. System does the following:
-        1. Verifies the RISK cards are a valid trade-in
-        2. Places 2 armies in territories matching relevant RISK cards
-        3. Updates the amount of armies the user must place
-        4. Notifies the user of their new armies
-    4. Resume basic flow at Step 2

 ### Exceptions
 Standard exceptions across all use cases here (TBD)